10 Things to Do in Tokyo in Winter

 4. Ward off bad luck by celebrating Setsubun no Hi

-If you're visiting Tokyo in February, you can attend the Setsubun no Hi festivals held throughout the country.
+If you are visiting Tokyo in February, you can attend the Setsubun no Hi festivals held throughout the country, marking the last day of winter according to the lunar calendar.

-This celebration is little known in Western countries, but in Japan it is a tradition in which roasted soybeans are thrown to chase away demons from the house while saying the phrase "Oni wa soto, fuku wa uchi", something like "demon out, fortune in".
+Setsubun no Hi is a tradition where roasted soybeans are thrown while saying the phrase "Oni wa soto, fuku wa uchi", something like "demon out, fortune in", to chase away demons from the house.
 The practice of throwing soybeans is known as mame-maki.

-During the celebration it is very common for guided tours of the city to be oriented around this theme.
+During the celebration it is very common for guided tours of the city to be themed, so don't hesitate and book a private tour of Tokyo.

-5. Enjoy snow-covered Tokyo from the observation deck of Radio Tower
+5. Enjoy snowy Tokyo from the observation deck of the Radio Tower

-Inspired by the Eiffel Tower and painted white and international orange to comply with air safety regulations, the 332-metre-high structure has two observation decks and one of the best views of the Japanese capital during the winter, when snow blankets the city's skyscrapers and streets in white.
+The Radio Tower marks the second highest peak in Tokyo and is the city's most visited observation deck.
+Inspired by the Eiffel Tower and painted white and international orange to comply with aviation safety regulations, the 332-metre-high structure has two observation decks and one of the best views of the Japanese capital during the winter, when snow blankets the city's skyscrapers and streets in white.

 Interesting details